N5GEH/n5geh.platform/README.md

    In case you want the other nodes to join as manager nodes, which usually makes sense for smaller setups, type:

         docker stack join-token manager and the corresponding command will be printed in the console.
 Simply copy the preferred command and execute it on the two remaining nodes.
+In case the IP is not propagated correctly, you might need to use *docker swarm init --advertise-addr*.
 For further information about the different types of swarm nodes, we kindly refer to the [docker documentation](https://docs.docker.com/engine/swarm/manage-nodes/).
    Once the nodes are part of one cluster, you can check their availability using:

         docker node ls